adyates/verilin/README.md

 # verilin
- Just proving I can Kotlin a basic server
+ Just proving I can Kotlin a basic self-documenting API

+## Requirements

+This was developed with OpenJDK 20, even though the build targets are all set to JDK17.
+Aside from that, everything else is a straightforward Gradle build.